Data Management App for iOS

 After we built a data management app for TEG Risk, the company reported a productivity boost of 15% which in turn helped them win larger, more lucrative contracts.

 TEG Risk and Sustainability Services (TEG Risk) engaged Dabble Apps in 2016 to develop an iOS app that would replace their existing method of assessing and reporting on the safety of client sites.
-One year on, TEG Risk still invests in the ongoing development of the app, which has already paid for itself.
+Three years on, TEG Risk still invests in the ongoing development of the app, which paid for itself in the first 12 months.
 In this case study, we review the process and results with TEG Risk Director, Hamish Baker.

 Established in 2011, TEG provides engineering-based risk management advice relating to occupational safety (specialising in machinery safety) for large factories and plants across New Zealand.

-Prior to the development of their app, the TEG Risk assessment team would carry out on site inspections and evaluations by entering notes into an Excel Spreadsheet, and taking photos using a digital camera.
-After completing the on site assessment, the photos would be manually matched to the corresponding machine notes, and the data entered into the spreadsheet.
-This spreadsheet would then be exported as a PDF which would form part of the final report submitted to the client.
+Prior to the development of their app, the TEG Risk assessment team would carry out on-site inspections and evaluations by entering notes into a spreadsheet, and taking photos using a digital camera.
+After leaving the site, the photos would be manually matched to the corresponding notes in the spreadsheet.
+This spreadsheet would then be exported as a PDF, to form part of the final submission to the client.

-This process had worked well for several years, however an expanding client base with physically larger sites, required a review of the TEG Risk data entry process to ensure efficiency, accuracy, and cost effectiveness.
+While this process had worked well to date, both an expanding client base and physically larger sites, demanded a process overhaul to ensure efficiency, accuracy, and cost effectiveness.

 About the Solution

-The resulting app for iPad provides assessors with a single portal to enter text and images (via the inbuilt camera) for multiple machines at a clients’ site.
+The resulting iPad app provides a single portal for entry of text and images while mobile at a clients’ site.

-To improve efficiency when on site, asset lists can be entered into the project in advance; and more can be added once on site.
+To improve efficiency when on-site, various customer-supplied data-sets can be loaded into the system in advance, and made available as rapid-access lookup-lists; and more can be added in situ.
 Machines that occur frequently throughout assessment projects can be saved as ‘templates’, and shared across all iPad users, to save time, and standardise output.

 The TEG team can now produce a professional PDF report in seconds with the apps’ inbuilt Report Generator.
-As a result of Dabble’s experience with third-party reporting components, back-office staff can also customise the look of this report (for example, the logo; colour scheme; and even the order and structure of the information presented) via an online Form Builder application.
+As a result of Dabble’s experience with third-party reporting components, back-office staff can also customise the content and appearance of this report via a web-based form builder.